Excel Confidence Interval (Table of Contents)

 How to Compute Confidence Interval?

-Suppose we have data of marks obtained by 10 students in a class of standard 10th, as shown in the screenshot below.
+Suppose we have data on marks obtained by 10 students in a class of standard 10th, as shown in the screenshot below.
 All we need to compute is a Confidence Interval for the men’s population marks based on the sample data of these 10 students.
 Let’s see how this can be done.

 Step 1: In cell E2, use the formula as an AVERAGE to calculate the sample mean.
 Use formula as =AVERAGE(B2:B11).

 Step 2: To calculate Sample Standard Deviation, use the STDEV.P function in cell E3.
-Use formula as =STDEV.P(B2:B11) to capture the standard deviation for data.
+Use the formula as =STDEV.P(B2:B11) to capture the standard deviation for data.

-Step 4: For capturing the sample size, we can use the COUNT function to count the size of column B. use formula as =COUNT(B2:B11) under cell E5.
+Step 4: For capturing the sample size, we can use the COUNT function to count the size of column B. use the formula as =COUNT(B2:B11) under cell E5.

-Step 6: The first parameter value is for an alpha, a.k.a Level of Significance (cell E4).
+Step 6: The first parameter value is for an alpha, a.k.a.
+Level of Significance (cell E4).
 Use E4 as the first parameter for this function.

 Step 7: Use Sample Standard Deviation as a second parameter under the formula.
 The value is stored in cell E3.
 Add it as a second argument under the formula.